miqueleg/ABPy_contributions/README.md

-# Docking_notebook
+# ABPy Contributions
-Running dockings from the notebook enviroment
+- Running dockings from the notebook enviroment